Porfirio Díaz: Díaz and the military

 Díaz had not trained as a soldier, but made his career in the military during a tumultuous era of the U.S. invasion of Mexico, the age of General Antonio López de Santa Anna, the Reform War, and the Second French Intervention.
 A study of his presidential cabinets found that 83% of cabinet members old enough had fought in one or more of those conflicts.
 The tradition of post-independence Mexico of the military intervening and dominance over civilian politicians continued under Díaz.
-A closer study shows that over time prominent military figures increasing played a much smaller role in his government.
+A closer study shows that over time prominent military figures increasingly played a much smaller role in his government.
 Civilian politicians loyal to him rather than his military comrades in arms came to dominate his cabinet.
-His regime was not a military dictatorship, but rather had strong civilian allies.
+His regime was not a military dictatorship but rather had strong civilian allies.
 His replacement of military advisors for civilians signaled that it was civilians who held power in the political arena.

 In office, Díaz was able to bring provincial military strongmen under the control of the central government, a process that took fifteen years.
 He provided opportunities for graft for military men he could not successfully confront on the battlefield.
 Ample salaries helped maintain the loyalty of others.
 Dangerous military leaders could be sent on foreign missions to study military training in Europe as well as nonmilitary issues, and thereby keep them out of Mexico.
 Officers who retired could receive half the salary of their highest rank.
-He created military zones that were not contiguous with state boundaries and rotated the commanders regularly, preventing them from becoming entrenched in any one zone, then extended the practice to lower ranking officers.
-“Diaz destroyed provincial militarism and developed in its stead a national army that sustained the central government.”
+He created military zones that were not contiguous with state boundaries and rotated the commanders regularly, preventing them from becoming entrenched in any one zone, then extended the practice to lower-ranking officers.
+"Díaz destroyed provincial militarism and developed in its stead a national army that sustained the central government."

 A potential opposition force was the Mexican Federal Army.
 Troops were often men forced into military service and poorly paid.
-Díaz increased the size of the military budget and began modernizing the institution along the lines of European militaries, including the establishment of a military academy to train officers.
-High rank officers were brought into government service.
-Díaz expanded the crack police force, the Rurales, who were under control of the president.
-Díaz knew that it was crucial for him to suppress banditry; he expanded the Rurales, although it guarded chiefly only transport routes to major cities.
+Díaz increased the size of the military budget and began modernizing the institution along the lines of European militaries, including the establishment in 1897 of separate military academies to train army and naval officers.
+High-rank officers were brought into government service.
+Díaz expanded the crack police force, the Rurales, who were under the control of the president.
+Díaz knew that he needed to suppress banditry; he expanded the Rurales, although it guarded chiefly only transport routes to major cities.
 Díaz thus worked to enhance his control over the military and the police.
-By the time of the outbreak of the Mexican Revolution in 1910, the Federal Army had an aging leadership, disgruntled troops, and they were unable to control the revolutionary forces in active multiple locations.
+By the time of the outbreak of the Mexican Revolution in 1910, the Federal Army had an aging leadership, and disgruntled troops, and they were unable to control the revolutionary forces in active multiple locations.